-Celebrate the singular holiday season by entertaining at home with these party ideas and delicious, eco-friendly dishes that will dazzle your guests.
+Celebrate New Year’s by entertaining at home with these party ideas and delicious, eco-friendly dishes that will dazzle your guests.

 The secret is to buy locally, shop organic and add decorating accents made from sustainable materials.
 Not only will your fête look fabulous, but the food will taste fresh.

 If you choose to have your party catered, call up a company like Très L.A. (green-friendly businesses are published in the Green Life Los Angeles directory) and ask for the organic or farmers’ market menu.
 “We actually teach our clients ways to be green,” says Très L.A. owner Alan Dunn.
 Along with organic ingredients and produce harvested in and around L.A., the eco-friendly caterer uses recycled-paper and vegetable-based disposable products, brings in recycling bins and contributes leftovers to food banks.

 If you decide to cook the meal yourself, select seasonal ingredients.
 For the holidays, hearty cold-weather vegetables like kale and beets are a bold, delicious addition to any menu.
 Apples and squash are good winter choices too, with their sweet, nutty flavors.
 Area farmers are usually happy to discuss their agricultural methods, such as multiple cropping, a technique that reduces the need for pesticides.
 Plucked at peak maturation, local produce is rarely slathered with chemical preservatives or irradiated to lengthen shelf life, so it’s at the height of quality and flavor when you find it at your neighborhood farmers’ market.